Candidate Story: Children and Career are not a contradiction

 What do you expect from a recruitment firm?

 A recruitment firm should place where I have a realistic change of actually getting the job.
 Where the corporate culture and the business environment fit with my personality.

 What sets epunkt apart from other recruitment firms?

-Well I don't know any other recruitment firms or if I do then only from their advertising campaigns.
-But epunkt comes across as more personal, probably also because it did so well in the classification of companies that are the most employee friendly.
-That has a very positive effect on a candidate and supports the belief that epunkt is committed to focussing on employees and professionals in their work.
+Well I don't know any other recruitment firms, or if I do then only from their advertising campaigns.
+But epunkt comes across as more personal, which is probably why epunkt won "best place to work" awards.
+That has a very positive effect on the candidate and supports the belief that epunkt is committed to focusing on employees and professionals in their work.

 Can you give me a quick summary of the process at epunkt?

 During my first placement I updated my career profile and then received a personally addressed letter as well as a phone call.
-I received feedback on my CV that I thought was very useful and which I incorporated into it.
-Then I had a mock interview with epunkt.
-I was given feedback on my appearance and my statements and epunkt was able to gather an impression of my personality.
-Following that I received a job proposal which I accepted and which was a good fit straightaway.
+I received feedback on my CV that I thought was very useful and which I incorporated.
+Then I had an initial interview with epunkt.
+I was given feedback on my performance and my statements, and epunkt was able to gather an impression of my personality.
+Following that I received a job offer, which I accepted, and which was a good fit straightaway.
 The current placement, when I went back to work after my maternity leave, was similar.
-Again I received feedback on my CV, which was really helpful after such a long absence from work, as one is a little insecure.
-Mock interviews were not conducted, but shortly afterwards I got the first job proposal.
+Again I received feedback on my CV, which was really helpful after such a long absence from work, as I was a little insecure.
+Test interviews were not conducted, but shortly afterwards I got the first job offer.
 Again I found it interesting immediately and applied to my current company.

 What did you particularly like about epunkt, where is there room for improvement?

 I really liked the personal support.
 I have the impression that epunkt genuinely tries to get an idea of the person behind the application.
 And they not only match the skills of the applicant to the requirements of the company, but also check whether their personality will fit into the company.
 I can't think of any improvements that could be made right now.

 (1 - could be improved, 5 – very good)